Policies and Procedures to Detect and Prevent Insider Trading

 Blackout Policy and Trading Window

-To assure compliance with the Policy and applicable securities laws, the Company requires that all insiders refrain from conducting transactions involving the purchase or sale of Company’s shares other than during the period commencing at the open of market on the second business day following the date of public disclosure of the financial results for a particular fiscal quarter or year and continuing until the close of market on the fourteenth (14th) day after the last day of the current fiscal quarter (the “Trading Window”).
+To assure compliance with the Policy and applicable securities laws, the Company requires that all insiders refrain from conducting transactions involving the purchase or sale of the Company’s securities other than during the period commencing at the open of the New York Stock Exchange trading market on the second business day following the date of public disclosure of the financial results for a particular fiscal quarter or year and continuing until the close of the New York Stock Exchange on the fourteenth (14th) day after the last day of the current fiscal quarter (the “Trading Window”).
 In addition, from time to time material non-public information regarding the Company may be pending.
 While such information is pending, the Company may impose a special “blackout” period during which the same prohibitions and recommendations shall apply.

-Remember: Even during the Trading Window, any person possessing material non-public information concerning the Company, should not engage in any transactions in Company’s shares until such information has been made public and absorbed by the market.
+Remember: Even during the Trading Window, any person possessing material non-public information concerning the Company, should not engage in any transactions in the Company’s securities until such information has been made public and absorbed by the market.

-All insiders must refrain from trading in Company’s shares, even during the Trading Window, without first complying with the Company’s “pre-clearance” process.
+All insiders must refrain from trading in Company securities, even during the Trading Window, without first complying with the Company’s “pre-clearance” process.
 Each such person should contact the Company’s Chief Accounting Officer prior to commencing any trade.
 The Chief Accounting Officer will consult as necessary with senior management and/or counsel to the Company before clearing any proposed trade.

 QUESTIONS OR CONCERNS